no8ody/hornet-light-installer/README.md

 # Hornet Lightwight Installer #

+## Please note that you use this script at your own risk and that I will not be liable for any damages that may occur ##

 **Download the latest release version of the script and run it.
 Do the following steps:**

 1. `sudo wget -O hornet-installer.sh https://raw.githubusercontent.com/TangleBay/hornet-light-installer/master/hornet-installer.sh`